 1. Don’t skip performance reviews

 Appraisals or performance reviews can be a painful experience.
 However, this is the one time in your corporate life when you can freely talk about what you think you are good at.
 Don’t waste the opportunity to show examples of where things have gone well and any praise or positive feedback you have received.
+This should help you to get noticed for doing the right things!

 In the career kitbag is a good (free) checklist to help you prepare for performance reviews.